 - With plenty of protein, healthy fats and fiber, chia is packed with nutrients and is one of the healthiest microgreens available.

 - This microgreen is incredibly versatile and is an excellent way to spice up sandwiches, soups and salads.

 - Items marked by √ are available by custom order from Evergarden Farm.
 Lead times average 14 days.

 Various microgreens and culinary herbs are available.
 Order on line.

-*Some microgreen products that are grown over two weeks may receive small amounts of organic fertilizer during the final week of grown.
+*Some products grown over two weeks may receive small amounts of organic fertilizer during the final stage of growth.
 These constitute a small fraction of our production.